samar4saeedkhan/IPL-2022-Analysis/README.md

 Dataset has been downloaded from Kaggle and it can be found in Data folder in my reprository.

-The dataset contains 3 dataset files i.e- IPL_Matches_2022.csv , matches.csv and IPL_Ball_by_Ball_2022.csv.
+The dataset contains 3 dataset files i.e:- IPL_Matches_2022.csv , matches.csv and IPL_Ball_by_Ball_2022.csv.
 These files used for IPL 2022 analysis.

 ## Analysis